docker/docs/docker-for-windows/networking.md

 ### There is no docker0 bridge on {{Arch}}

-Because of the way networking is implemented in Docker for {{Arch}}, you cannot see a `docker0` interface in macOS.
+Because of the way networking is implemented in Docker for {{Arch}}, you cannot see a `docker0` interface on the host.
 This interface is actually within the virtual machine.

 ### I cannot ping my containers

 Docker for Windows can't route traffic to Linux containers.
-However, you can ping the Windows Containers.
+However, you can ping the Windows containers.

 ### Per-container IP addressing is not possible

 The docker (Linux) bridge network is not reachable from the Windows host.
-However, it works with Windows Containers.
+However, it works with Windows containers.

 ### Use cases and workarounds